tingold/pgdog/docs/docs/features/load-balancer.md

 ## Strategies

-The load balancer is configurable and can route querie using one of several strategies:
+The load balancer is configurable and can route queries using one of several strategies:

 * Random (default)